ibm-cloud-docs/activity-tracker/event.md

 Where

-* `servicename` indicates the name of the service
+* `servicename` indicates the name of the service.
-* `{event description}` provides a human-readable version of the what the event is reporting
+* `{event description}` provides a human-readable version of the what the event is reporting.
-* `outcome` is optional and is only included when the outcome of the request is `failure`
+* `outcome` is optional and is only included when the outcome of the request is `failure`.